garrettrayj/den/Marketing/App Store Description.md

 ## Simple Feed Dashboards

-A minimalist iOS and Mac app for quickly scanning news feeds.
+Den is a minimalist iOS and Mac app for quickly scanning news feeds.

 Inspired by personalized start pages, Den is a canvas for organizing and following sources that matter to you.
 The standout feature is broadsheet views made for skimming headlines.
 The design is focused on  browsing without extra distractions.